MicrosoftDocs/azure-stack-docs/azure-stack/includes/user-compute-upload-vhd.md

 5. Select your container and then select **Upload**.
 Upload your VHD.

-> [!NOTE]
+> [!TIP]
-> You can use a command-line tool such as AzCopy, or other data transfer tools, to transfer your VJD from Azure to your on-premises machine or from your on-premises machine to Azure Stack Hub.
-For more information see [Use data transfer tools in Azure Stack Hub Storage](/azure-stack/user/azure-stack-storage-transfer)
+> Using Azure Storage Explorer or AzCopy will reduce that chance that your VHD will be corrupted in the upload process, and your upload will be faster.
+For more information see [Use data transfer tools in Azure Stack Hub Storage](/azure-stack/user/azure-stack-storage-transfer).